WuTheFWasThat/wuthefwasthat.github.io/favorites.md

 - Zootopia

 Shows
-- Avatar the last Airbender
 - Game of Thrones
 - Watchmen
 - Death Note
+- Avatar the last Airbender

 - Silicon Valley
 - The Office
 - This Is Us
 - Arrested Development
+- Mr. Robot

 ## Music